awesoee/The-Plugin-Docs/Tutorials/Tutorial.md

 <br/>

 ### 6. Locate your newly created plugin inside the `dist` folder, and move it to /FraytoolsData/plugins.
-Your directory should look something like this:
+The directory should look something like this:

 ![image](https://github.com/user-attachments/assets/ea7999db-77b2-4f5c-aca4-fb664371ed75)